-It is possible to use MySQL Cluster in multi-master replication, including circular replication between a number of MySQL Clusters.
+It is possible to use NDB Cluster in multi-master replication, including circular replication between a number of NDB Cluster s.

 Circular replication using these clusters is supported as long as the following conditions are met:

 The SQL nodes on all masters and slaves are the same

 All SQL nodes acting as replication masters and slaves are started using the